Dr. Barbara Giesser, a neurologist who has specialized in MS care for nearly 40 years, offers advice about how to travel safely and comfortably.

 What’s the best way to pack my injectables when traveling?

 Some injectables can be stored at room temperature for a specific period of time.
 To find out how long your medication can stay at room temperature, search your drug name on the National Library of Medicine website.
-Generally, you should put your medication in your carry-on, preferably in an insulted bag with a freezable ice pack.
+Generally, you should put your medication in your carry-on, preferably in an insulated bag with a freezable ice pack.
 You may also want to pack a few plastic bags in case you do not have access to a freezer and need to cool your injectables with ice.

 What preparations do I need to make to get through airport security with my needles?